nguyenviettung7691/koi-kingdom/README.md

----
-difficulty: 2
-training: true
-chapter: "Chapter 5: Challenge Roundup"
-tags: vue
----

-# Virtual Aquarium
+# Koi Kingdom: Guardians of the Mythical Waters

-# Challenge Description
+# Game Description

 Your task is to create a fun and functional Vue.js powered virtual aquarium.

-## Requirements
+## Features

 - Display different types of fish in the aquarium (fish images provided in the public directory)
 - Provide a form that allows users to: